AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 Filtering algorithm
 ~~~~~~~~~~~~~~~~~~~~

-Histogram filter is using girds to manage probability of the robot existence.
+Histogram filter is a discrete Bayes filter in continuous space.

+It uses regular girds to manage probability of the robot existence.

 If a grid has higher probability, it means that the robot is likely to be there.